 What is the AMH blood test and is it necessary?

 The AMH blood test is used to measure Anti-Mullerian hormone, a hormone that is given off by developing eggs.
 Measuring the levels of this in the blood enables doctors to estimate ovarian reserve.
-This blood test is not included in the MOT because usually our doctors are able to estimate ovarian reserve on the basis of the scan, which gives a detailed picture of the ovaries and the follicles within.
-However, if you wish to have an AMH test, or the doctor recommends one, we can perform this here for £105; the results will be available on the day.
+This blood test is included in the MOT, however, if you wish to have an AMH test separately, we can perform this here for £105; the results will be available on the day.

 Do you offer male MOT/semen analysis?